 'Stage Two' analysis involves the core sample being sliced into wafer thin segments for further examination under a high powered microscope together with a highly technical mineralogical examination.
 A Stage Two analysis will not be included in the initial cost.

 We are also able to offer Dry Density Determination and Stage Three tests if deemed necessary by the laboratory.

-It must be stressed that approximately over 80% of properties tested will pass the 'Stage One' analysis receiving a 'Class A' Classification.
+It must be stressed that more than 80% of properties tested will pass the 'Stage One' analysis receiving a 'Class A' Classification.

 If you should have any Petrographic enquiries we can highly recommend contacting our laboratory at www.petrolab.co.uk